 The DfE is running a selection exercise to identify Demonstrator schools and colleges who are using technology effectively, and who are keen to share their experience and support other providers.
-This may include offering support and guidance on the effective use of technology to help reduce teacher workload, help create efficiencies, improve accessibility and ultimately support excellent teaching and learning.
+This may include offering support and guidance on the effective use of technology to help reduce teacher workload, help create efficiencies, improve accessibility and inclusion, and ultimately support excellent teaching and learning.

 The successful Demonstrators will receive between £75,000 and £150,000 in grant funding to support the delivery of this programme.

 Applicants should note that for the purposes of this page, all publicly funded primary and secondary schools will be referred to hereafter as ‘schools’ and all providers of 16 to 19 education delivering publicly funded 16 to 19 study programmes as ‘colleges’.

 The deadline for applications is 11:59pm on Friday 22 November 2019.
 Applications will be assessed against all criteria included within the Expression of Interest (EOI) application pack (MS Word Document, 103KB).
 Applicants that are successful at the EOI stage will be invited to interview in January, with successful schools and colleges notified in early spring.

 To apply, complete the Expression of Interest (EOI) application pack (MS Word Document, 103KB) and return to [email protected].
 Ensure that you have read the guidance notes carefully before submitting your application.